2 moms prepare to open Cleveland’s first foster care closet

 It is for kids who don’t have a closet of their own, and the organizers say it’s Cleveland’s first foster care closet.

-News 5 Anchor Katie Ussin visited their location at 2233 W 110th Street.
-She asked Kathy DiVincenzo, the founder, about the nonprofit’s unique name.
+News 5 Anchor Katie Ussin visited their location at 2233 W 110th St. She asked Kathy DiVincenzo, the founder, about the nonprofit’s unique name.

 “It has biblical roots,” she said.
 “It basically talks about the fact that good can come from very seemingly not-so-great-situations.”